apitrace/apitrace-tests/cli/README.markdown

 written in this directory.

-The tests in this directory are found in files with names matching *.script.
-The scripts are simple line-based commands with the following meanings based on the first word of each line:
+The tests in this directory are found in files with names matching *.script by convention.
+The scripts must be listed explicitly in the CMakeLists.txt file.
+Each script consists of simple line-based commands with the following meanings (based on the first word of each line):

   apitrace:     Execute the current apitrace executable being tested with the given arguments.
 If apitrace returns a